Mulatto: Colonial and Antebellum eras

 Historically in the American South, the term mulatto was also applied at times to persons with mixed Native American and African American ancestry.
 For example, a 1705 Virginia statute reads as follows:

 "And for clearing all manner of doubts which hereafter may happen to arise upon the construction of this act, or any other act, who shall be accounted a mulatto, Be it enacted and declared, and it is hereby enacted and declared, That the child of an Indian and the child, grand child, or great grand child, of a negro shall be deemed, accounted, held and taken to be a mulatto."However, southern colonies began to prohibit Indian slavery in the eighteenth century, so, according to their own laws, even mixed-race children born to Native American women should be considered free.
 The societies did not always observe this distinction.

 Certain Native American tribes of the Inocoplo family in Texas referred to themselves as "mulatto".
-At one time, Florida's laws declared that a person from any number of mixed ancestries would be legally defined as a mulatto, including White/Hispanic, Black/Native American, and just about any other mix as well.

 In the United States, due to the influence and laws making slavery a racial caste, and later practices of hypodescent, white colonists and settlers tended to classify persons of mixed African and Native American ancestry as black, regardless of how they identified themselves, or sometimes as Black Indians.
 But many tribes had matrilineal kinship systems and practices of absorbing other peoples into their cultures.
 Multiracial children born to Native American mothers were customarily raised in her family and specific tribal culture.
 Federally recognized Native American tribes have insisted that identity and membership is related to culture rather than race, and that individuals brought up within tribal culture are fully members, regardless of whether they also have some European or African ancestry.
 Many tribes have had mixed-race members who identify primarily as members of the tribes.

 If the multiracial children were born to slave women (generally of at least partial African descent), they were classified under slave law as slaves.
 This was to the advantage of slaveowners, as Indian slavery had been abolished.
 If mixed-race children were born to Native American mothers, they should be considered free, but sometimes slaveholders kept them in slavery anyway.
 Multiracial children born to slave mothers were generally raised within the African-American community and considered "black".